scottmcleodjr/cwkeyer/README.md

 ## Usage Example & Documentation

 The [usage example](cmd/usage_example/app.go) demonstrates the main functionalities.
-The documentation comments are fairly complete - Look to the godoc for everything else you can do.
+The documentation comments are fairly complete - Look to the [documentation](https://pkg.go.dev/github.com/scottmcleodjr/cwkeyer) for everything else you can do.